baykalcem/eos/README.md

 ![os](https://img.shields.io/badge/OS-win%7Cmac%7Clinux-9cf)
 ![python](https://img.shields.io/badge/Python-3.10+-darkgreen)

+> **Note:** EOS is currently in the alpha development stage.
+Much additional functionality and enhancements are planned.
+> It currently has a core feature set to use for research.
+Please report any issues, make feature requests, or contribute to development!

 The Experiment Orchestration System (EOS) is a comprehensive software framework and runtime for laboratory automation, designed to serve as the foundation for one or more automated or self-driving labs (SDLs).